kindoflew/svelte-parallax/README.md

 ### Tips
 * `rate`: The `rate` prop will affect the initial position of `<ParallaxLayer>` because of the way the motion formulas work.
 A suggested workflow would be intially setting `disabled=true` on `<Parallax>` and placing content where you want it to *end up*.
 After that, remove `disabled` and then tweak rate and style until the motion is how you'd like it.

-* `z-index`: `<ParallaxLayer>`s are organized on the z-axis like normal — later elements are placed on top of earlier elements.
-If you don't want to mess with z-index (and who does?) make sure to place all content that should always be visible/clickable towards the bottom of `<Parallax>`.
-Y-axis order is unaffected by this because that is decided by `offset`.
+* `z-index`: `<ParallaxLayer>`s are absolutely positioned so they are organized on the z-axis in the order they are written in the HTML.
+If you don't want to mess with z-index (and who does?) make sure to place all content that should always be visible/clickable towards the bottom of `<Parallax>`. y-axis order is unaffected by this because that is decided by `offset`.

 * `will-change`: I decided not to set `will-change: transform` on every `<ParallaxLayer>` because you quickly hit a memory limit (atleast in Firefox) and [it's not recommended anyways](https://developer.mozilla.org/en-US/docs/Web/CSS/will-change).
 If you have performance issues, this can be added as necessary to the `style` prop.